On the significance of Wigner's Friend in contexts beyond quantum foundations: Wigner's friends: quantum and classical

 But why does a philosophical analysis of identity even matter?
 This analysis certainly does not undermine the derivation for the theory-independent LF no-go theorem~\cite{Bong}, nor the metaphysical choices as presented in~\cite{Wiseman}.
 However, an articulated account of identity is required in order for us to understand the content of the assumptions that we might choose to discard -- which may moreover be untenable even in a purely classical world.
 In particular, consider the following:

 \textbf{Ego Absolutism:~\cite{Wiseman}} My communicable thoughts are absolutely real.
 Naively understood, there exists an ambiguity regarding what ``{my}'' indexes for branching scenarios.
 Returning to the example of Freya, who is yet to be duplicated, she reads Ego Absolutism to say that {her} communicable thoughts are absolutely real.
 This includes her thoughts in that instance, such as ``I am hungry''.
 It may also be understood to include thoughts she had this morning, such as ``It is raining''.
 Does it include her future thoughts though?
 This afternoon, she will be duplicated, whereupon her future copies will have separate experiences.
 Thus, in describing any future thought she may have, there is an inherent ambiguity as to the meaning of such statements, and whether or not we should take their referent as ``absolute''.
 That is, it is unclear what the words ``my (future) thoughts'', if uttered by Freya before the start of the experiment, would refer to, and in disregarding this indexical ambiguity, we will typically be led to mathematical formulations of Ego Absolutism that tacitly involve additional assumptions.
 Note too that the same ambiguity can be found in the \textit{Friendliness} assumption, when ``an independent [and intelligent] party'' is the subject of branching.
-These claims lead to the formal assumption that there is always, at every time, a \textit{single} variable describing a single thought of some person called Freya, while in this branching scenario there are actually two.
-Indeed, this assumption is part of the mathematical formulation of Bong et al.~\cite{Bong}.
+Not taking this ambiguity into account may easily mislead one to the formal assumption that there is always, at every time, a \textit{single} variable describing a single thought of some person called Freya, while in this branching scenario there are actually two (c.f. the loophole of Kent~\cite{Kent}, see Appendix~\ref{comparison}).
+This assumption of a unique random variable pertaining to thoughts (which can be described as \textit{events} under Physical Supervenience) is part of the mathematical formulation of Bong et al.~\cite{Bong} -- and the principles of~\cite{Wiseman}, including Ego Absolutism, are constructed to lead to equivalent formal assumptions.

-Let us now collect these ideas into the following simple, albeit difficult to implement, classical thought experiment involving both duplication and ``merging'' (c.f.~\cite{Yudkowsky2}) :